- £445 per week

 Kitchen/dining room: A beautiful solid wood kitchen in a stunning Sea blue comprising of a traditional Belfast style sink, dishwasher, wine cooler, Lofra gas cooker with a five-ring gas hob and oven with grill, fridge and freezer and an Oak dining table to seat four guests.
 Traditional touches with exposed stone and brick which blends traditional textures with modern touches.

 Lounge: A beautifully set out lounge with a large sash window makes this room light and airy with a seaside feel, a calmer room to relax in after a busy day down at the beach.
-Two comfy sofas to curl up on with a book or watch your favorite Netflix series on the large Smart TV.
+Two comfy sofas to curl up on with a book or watch your favorite Netflix series (own account details required) on the large Smart TV.
 There is also a back door which leads out to the garden.